 The overall conclusion of assessing the recycling and composting options against the SEA objectives is generally assessed as positive.
-Moving waste up the waste hierarchy will divert more waste from landfill and thus has greater positive impacts on (reducing) emissions of greenhouse gases from landfill sites.
-Increasing levels of recycling minimises the need for virgin materials to be used in production through the use of recycled materials as alternatives to virgin products, this has resource efficiency and carbon benefits.
+Moving waste up the waste hierarchy will divert more waste from landfill and thus have greater positive impacts on (reducing) emissions of greenhouse gases from landfill sites.
+Increasing levels of recycling minimises the need for virgin materials to be used in production through the use of recycled materials as alternatives to virgin products, has resource efficiency and carbon benefits.
 Carbon benefits may be enhanced through a focus on materials / goods with a high carbon benefit and also recovering energy from food waste through anaerobic digestion.
-Waste prevention avoids carbon impacts across the entirety of the product chain and so is preferable to all other options and reuse, recycling and prevention activity.
+It may be more appropriate to set future strategic targets around carbon benefits as opposed to traditional tonnage based targets.
+Waste prevention avoids carbon impacts across the entirety of the product chain and so is preferable to all other options.
 It also has a positive impact on reducing the ecological footprint of waste management on Merseyside and contributes to the protection and enhancement of global biodiversity and geodiversity.

-A number of waste prevention/reuse/recycling options were deemed to have a mixed impact potentially having both positive and / or negative effects against the following criteria:
+A number of waste prevention/reuse/recycling options were deemed to have a mixed impact, potentially having both positive and / or negative effects against the following criteria:

-- Engagement with members of the community in development and delivery of waste services - there is the potential for resistance from householders when a charge is introduced for some services.
-Appropriate engagement is required to explain the rationale for collection measures, and charges should be sensitively applied.
-There may be opportunities for the community to get involved in waste activities such as home composting advisors - Reduction in the amount of litter or fly tipping in local communities the introduction of schemes such as green waste charging, 'recycling / reuse only' Household Waste Sites and bulky waste charging have the potential for short term, temporary fly-tipping incidents based on the collection measures implemented. - Minimise impact on local amenity (noise, dust, light, vermin, odour) The collection of materials for recycling and composting could lead to an increase in road transportation and thus road traffic impacts e.g. noise and local air quality.
+- Engagement with members of the community in development and delivery of waste services there is the potential for resistance from householders when a charge is introduced for some services.
+Appropriate engagement and targeted communications are required to explain the rationale for collection measures, and charges should be sensitively applied.
+There may be opportunities for the community to get involved in waste activities such as becoming home composting / or other prevention campaigns such as Love Food, Hate Waste advisors. - Reduction in the amount of litter or fly tipping in local communities the introduction of schemes such as green waste charging, 'recycling / reuse only' Household Waste Sites and bulky waste charging have the potential for short term, temporary fly-tipping incidents based on the collection measures implemented. - Minimise impact on local amenity (noise, dust, light, vermin, odour) The collection of materials for recycling and composting could lead to an increase in road transportation and thus road traffic impacts e.g. noise and local air quality.
 There is potential odour and dust impacts from composting sites and flies/odour from alternate weekly collection if not appropriately managed.
 Waste management facilities are required to operate within strict environmental permit standards and will have controls in place to minimise potential emissions to air and water courses and control nuisances such as noise, dust and odour. - Protect, improve and where necessary restore the quality of inland, estuarine and ground waters - certain collection measures implemented have the potential for increase in fly tipping which could impact on water quality.
-In addition increased organic waste composted increases the risk of potential run off from use of the compost and digestate.
+In addition increased organic waste composting increases the risk of potential run off from use of the compost and digestate.